BUI-SecOps/Dobby-Bot/README.md

 ### Create the Teams app package

-You have to create a single Teams app package in order to add Ollie to Teams.
+You have to create a single Teams app package in order to add Dobby to Teams.

 1. Open the Manifest\manifest.json file in a text editor.
 2. Change the <MicrosoftAppId> placeholder to your Azure AD application's ID from above.
 This is the same GUID that you entered in the template under "Msa App Id".
 3. Create a ZIP package with the manifest.json,color.png, and outline.png.
 Make sure there are no nested folders inside the ZIP Package.

-### Add Ollie to teams
+### Add Dobby to teams

 Follow these [instruction](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-apps?toc=%2Fmicrosoftteams%2Fplatform%2Ftoc.json&bc=%2Fmicrosoftteams%2Fplatform%2Fbreadcrumb%2Ftoc.json#upload-an-app-package)